Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 More: Very Detailed Ultrahuman Ring Air Review

-Despite some inconsistencies over the past years, as of the end of 2022, Oura, WHOOP, Ultrahuman and Garmin all work in a very similar way when it comes to this type of overnight HRV measurement, which motivates this blog and analysis.
+Despite some inconsistencies over the past years, as of the end of 2022, Oura, WHOOP, Ultrahuman and Garmin, all work similarly when it comes to this type of overnight HRV measurement, which motivates this blog and analysis.

-Here, I will look at data quality and how well they work with respect to reference electrocardiography (ECG), and also discuss issues related to how the data is interpreted in the respective platforms.
+Here, I will look at data quality and how well they work concerning reference electrocardiography (ECG).
+I will also discuss how the data is interpreted in the respective platforms.

-High-quality data is necessary, but not sufficient, to make use of HRV analysis.
-While the goal of this blog is mainly to assess data quality, I will cover also data analysis and interpretation to provide you with some useful tips and tools that should allow you to make the most of the collected data.
+High-quality data is necessary, but not sufficient, to use HRV analysis.
+While the goal of this blog is mainly to assess data quality, I will also cover data analysis and interpretation to provide valuable tips and tools that should allow you to make the most of the collected data.

 Thank you for reading.

-Please feel free to reach me (@altini_marco) on Twitter for any questions or follow-ups on this blog
+Please feel free to reach @altini_marco on Twitter for any questions or follow-ups on this blog.

 1. Enter the world of Heart Rate Variability (HRV)

-HRV is a term that refers to ways to summarize, as a number, the variability between heartbeats.
+HRV is a term that refers to ways to summarise, as a number, the variability between heartbeats.

 Right, but why do we care?

-For a simple reason: HRV is the most practical, non-invasive, and cost-effective way we have to assess how we respond to stress.
+For a simple reason: HRV is the most practical, non-invasive, and cost-effective way to assess how we respond to stress.

-In particular, stress leads to a physiological response that manifests as a change in autonomic nervous system activity.
-Typically, when we face stress, sympathetic activity increases, while parasympathetic activity reduces.
+In particular, stress leads to a physiological response that manifests as an autonomic nervous system activity change.
+Typically, when we face stress, sympathetic activity increases while parasympathetic activity reduces.
 In turn, parasympathetic activity impacts heart rhythm.
-For example, a reduction in parasympathetic activity leads to a more constant heart rate, while an increase leads to higher variability between beats.
+For example, reducing parasympathetic activity leads to a more constant heart rate, while increasing it leads to higher variability between beats.

 For more details about this mechanism, check out my guide below.